“Teaching is not a lost art, but the regard for it is a lost tradition.” – Jacques Barzun.

 For example, making students understand the life cycle of a butterfly is a bit tricky.
-But, if you organize a drawing competition in your classroom to draw a butterfly life cycle, this artistic approach will help you a lot.
+But, if you organize a drawing competition in your classroom to draw a butterfly life cycle, this artistic approach will greatly help you.

 The Future of Pedagogy in Education

 The education sector has evolved a lot in the last few years.
-Many factors have contributed to this change, such as female empowerment, technology advancement, social changes, etc.
+Many factors have contributed to this change, such as female empowerment, technological advancement, social changes, etc.

 So, pedagogy in education that offers meaningful learning via educational concepts, competencies, content, and evaluation is paramount.